acje/quality-attributes/README.md

 ---
 random notes: higher level qualities; system should: evolve/cope with change, be trust wordy (secure), socially compliant (political legal ethical) usability, fits better with the cyber-physical domain than the "pure" cyber-domain.
 Can split model. clarify stakeholder roles.
+Look into quality attributes in relation to OODA-loops, and OODA lops in relation to Cynefin framework. vision, strategy, tactics, metrics. where does quality attributes fit in?